 A custom-made sports mouthguard is a protective appliance you wear over your teeth to protect them from damage that can occur during contact sports like boxing and football.
 You don’t want to risk chipping or cracking your teeth, so this could be very beneficial for anyone who regularly plays any of these sports.
 There are many types of mouthguards available, but if you find yourself playing the same sport often, it might be worth investing in one of these rather than using store-bought ones, which are not as effective.

-In conclusion, by following the tips listed above and visiting with your dental professional, you can have a healthy mouth and avoid dental problems that lead to much more serious issues.
+In conclusion, by following the tips listed above and visiting the local dental professionals at Lowell Dental Arts, you can have a healthy mouth and avoid dental problems that lead to much more serious issues.
 Many dental issues are treatable if caught early, but ignoring them could lead to tooth decay, gum disease, cavities, and more.
 Don’t let these conditions get out of hand, or you might find yourself unable to afford the necessary dental care.